When asked to describe the “jobs-to-be-done” approach to understanding customers, Clayton Christensen remembers the milkshake.

 Discovering Jobs Your Brand Can Do

-These areas of exploration can begin eye-opening discussions for any brand, illuminating potential for improvement and growth.
+These areas of exploration can begin eye-opening discussions for any brand, illuminating the potential for improvement and growth.
 Simply engaging the jobs-to-be-done framework for understanding customer decisions is a meaningful step in the right direction.

 As a result, we’ve helped a wide array of businesses and nonprofits connect with their customers on a trusting and sustainable basis.
 Many of the world’s most respected brands have benefitted from partnering with us in exploration.